Defining Advance Directives

 - If the patient is pregnant, the designation cannot be used to make a medical decision to withhold or withdraw treatment that would result in the pregnant patient’s death.

 - If the Advance Directive is lacking the two witnesses required.

 The above list does not necessarily contain all the reasons why an Advance Directive can be invalid.
 However, this document is given to inform each patient that all legal requirements must be met.

 All patients have the right to review and revise their Advance Directive.
-If you have any questions, please don’t hesitate to contact our Case Management Department at (810) 262-9300.
+If you have any questions, please contact our Advance Care Planning team at 810-262-2770.